IndustryFusion/DigitalTwin/README.md

 Welcome to the **Industry Process Data Twin** repository, an open-source initiative by the IndustryFusion Foundation (IFF).
 This project aims to revolutionize the manufacturing industry by leveraging cutting-edge semantic data technologies and cloud-native principles to create a scalable, interoperable, and highly automated platform for factory digitalization.

-## What is the IndustrFusion Process Data Twin?
+## What is the IndustryFusion Process Data Twin?

 The Process Data Twin Architecture is designed to address the challenges of digital transformation in the manufacturing sector.
 It provides a framework that bridges the gap between diverse factory systems, devices, and processes by introducing a standardized, semantic data-driven approach.
 This platform enables seamless integration, real-time monitoring, and advanced analytics, paving the way for smart factories and Industry 4.0 advancements.